Learn more about our Sister -loc Special

 -

-Two Strand , Senegalese , Spring , Marley twists Twists are probably one of the easiest techniques to master when it comes to hairstyles.
+Two Strand , Senegalese , Spring , Marley twists are probably one of the easiest techniques to master when it comes to hairstyles.
 Twists are created by taking two sections of hair and wrapping or twisting them around one another.
 This technique is also known as the two-strand twist.
 Twists work on short, medium and long-lengthed hair and can range in width.
 For a twist that doesn’t easily unravel, you’ll want to wrap the sections tightly around each other.
 For a looser twist, you may need more product; then, simply wrap the sections looser around each other.
 No pulling at the root If you’re looking for a style that won’t pull on your edges, twists are the better option.
 They’re lightweight and won’t cause tugging at the scalp, even if you twist tightly.
 They don’t last very long Even on coily hair, twists don’t last as long as braids.
 They tend to puff up, get frizzy and loosen a lot quicker than braids, which makes them a better option for styles that will be taken out in a shorter amount of time.
 They require more upkeep Since twists don’t last as long, they do take more maintenance than braided hairstyles.
 You may have to retwist your ends or undo and retwist sections of your hair to keep your twists looking perfect.

 -